Caellwyn/gemini-realtime-voice-app/README.md

-# Voice Controlled PDF Form Filler (Unified Server)
+# Voice Controlled PDF Form Filler That's it—no second process required.
+If you previously ran `server.py` and `main.py` separately, the old two-process model is now **deprecated**.
+Note: `server.py` still contains shared components used by `app.py`, while `main.py` is kept only for reference.

+For engineering/backlog details (future improvements, internal priorities), see `NEXT_TASKS.md`.
+This README stays focused on human usage & concepts.ified Server)

 This project provides a browser-based, voice‑enabled workflow for filling AcroForm PDFs using the Gemini real‑time audio dialog API.
 The app now runs as a **single process** (`app.py`) hosting both: